kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 ln -s~/populationgenomics/data/relate_data/chr2_130_145_phased.vcf.gz
 ```

-The first file is a mask containing areas that either have abnormal read depth or has been identified to contain repetitive elements.
+This way it looks like the files are in your current folder.
+You can run `ls` to see them.
+The first file is a mask of genomic regions that either have abnormal read depth or contain repetitive elements.
 The second file is a recombination map.
-The third file is the ancestral state of every site, based on an alignment with Gorilla, Chimp and Human genomes.
+The third file is the ancestral state of every site, based on an alignment with gorilla, chimpanzee and human genomes.
 The fourth file is a metadata file detailing the population and region for each sample.
-The last file is the phased genotype vcf.
+The last file is the phased genotype VCF file.

 The documentation for Relate can be found [here](https://myersgroup.github.io/relate/).

-> **NB:** The names of input files for Relate are always supplied without file extensions.
+> **NB:** Running Relate below, you should be away that names of input files are always supplied without the file extensions.

-Relate does not accept the standard vcf file format, but instead uses a haps/sample format.
+Relate does not accept the standard VCF file format, but instead uses a haps/sample format.
 You can read up on in the Relate documentation.
 The authors have been so kind as to supply a script to transform it.
 First, the vcf is converted to another file format (haplotype file format).
 If you want to know how it is structured, you can read about it [here](https://www.cog-genomics.org/plink/2.0/formats#haps).

 ```
 RelateFileFormats --mode ConvertFromVcf --haps chr2.haps --sample chr2.sample -i chr2_130_145_phased